yosinski/phenotyping/README.md

     $ ./run_labeler.py images collected_labels/images_001.txt collected_labels/labels_001.pkl

-See the script help for more information if desired:
+See the script help for more information about the arguments if desired:

     $ ./run_labeler.py --help